Which city is cheaper, Bordeaux or Marseille?

 Both Bordeaux and Marseille during the summer are popular places to visit.
 Many visitors come to Marseille in the summer for the beaches and the family-friendly experiences.
 Also, most visitors come to Bordeaux for the city activities and the family-friendly experiences during these months.

 In July, Marseille is generally a little warmer than Bordeaux.
-Temperatures in Marseille average around 24°C (75°F), and Bordeaux stays around 21°C (69°F).
+Daily temperatures in Marseille average around 24°C (75°F), and Bordeaux fluctuates around 21°C (69°F).

 In Bordeaux, it's very sunny this time of the year.
 It's quite sunny in Marseille.
 In the summer, Marseille often gets more sunshine than Bordeaux.
 Marseille gets 366 hours of sunny skies this time of year, while Bordeaux receives 276 hours of full sun.